-ACTIVITIES Target Date for Completion Responsible Person/Group Status/Outcome (include dates - mm/dd/yy) The Arts-in-Education Program will increase the number of districts that participate by: Surveying non-participating districts to determine why they are not participating Increasing the number of meetings with non-participating school districts Insuring that non-participating districts receive Arts-in-Education communications including the AIE listserv and the Arts-in- Education newsletter, The Star Ongoing through June 30, 2016 Admin.
+ACTIVITIES Target Date for Completion Responsible Person/Group Status/Outcome (include dates - mm/dd/yy) 1.
+The Arts-in-Education Program will increase the number of districts that participate by: Surveying non-participating districts to determine why they are not participating Increasing the number of meetings with non-participating school districts Insuring that non-participating districts receive Arts-in-Education communications including the AIE listserv and the Arts-in-Education newsletter, The Star Ongoing through June 30, 2016 Admin.
 Coord., Arts-in-Education Non-participating districts currently report that their BOE has not approved AIE monies.
 I continue to communicate with these districts to leverage future AIE funds.
-2014-15: 54 districts are currently participating in Arts in Ed and Exploratory Enrichment Programs.
-Each district receives the
+Each district receives the Star monthly newsletter as well as timely listserv email communication from the Arts-in-Ed office.